ShijieXu1993/uk.github.io/_pages/about.md

 ---
 permalink: /
-title: "Shijie Xu's Homepage"
+title: "Welcome to Shijie Xu's homepage!"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-# Welcome to my homepage!
 PhD in Finance Mathematics, University of Liverpool, UK.
 Now I am looking for a job in the UK as a **quantitative researcher**.

 My research interests include but are not limited to: